Repair Code 28 Device Errors

 If you are running Windows XP with SP1 or SP2, the error code 10 can also occur for FireWire, or IEEE 1394 devices.
 In that case, you need to install a hotfix from Microsoft.

 The result is a corrupt registry.
-Sometimes simply uninstalling the CD burning software helps, but in most cases you also need to delete some registry entries.
+Sometimes simply uninstalling the CD-burning software helps, but often you also need to delete some registry entries.
 More specifically the UpperFilters and LowerFilters of the DVD device class.
-Luckily Microsoft again has a simple solution for this, which includes instruction for manually editing the registry as well as a tool to fix the problematic registry keys.
+Luckily Microsoft again has a simple solution for this, which includes instructions for manually editing the registry as well as a tool to fix the problematic registry keys.

 With external devices, the connection can also be a problem, so make sure you try different ports if possible (especially with USB devices), check or change cables, and remove USB hubs if used.
 Removing and reinstalling the drivers for all USB controllers can also help in the case of USB devices.
 Simply uninstall the USB controllers in the Device Manager, restart Windows and let the devices and drivers be reinstalled.